FCollaPi/p2-datasci4health/README.md

 ##### Confusion Matrix
 The `Confusion Matrix` results also clearly converged to a mistake in some settings chosen thus far.

-In a similar fashion, the total absence of `False Positives` for all the matrixes in the first trial was alone a motive to raise suspicion.
+In a similar fashion, the total absence of false positives for all the matrixes in the first trial was alone a motive to raise suspicion.

 ######  Tree
 |   0  |   0  |   1  |   Σ  |